sergiomtzlosa/faceWrapper-iphone/readme.md

 You can analyze images from the web or local images, but always as JPG files.

 * Added multiple POST images, FWImage has a property tag returned on delegate method, tag property on failure or REST request has -1 value.
+* Added recognition for images on REST/POST for Facebook accounts

 <pre>

     FWObject *object = [FWObject new];

     /*
     //REST
     NSMutableArray *urlImages = [NSMutableArray new];
     NSURL *urlImage = [NSURL URLWithString:@"http://images.wikia.com/powerrangers/images/f/fe/ActorJohnCho_John_Shea_55027822.jpg"];